aws/sagemaker-python-sdk/src/sagemaker/tensorflow/deploying_tensorflow_serving.rst

 The format of the input and the output data correspond directly to the request and response formats of the ``Predict`` method in the `TensorFlow Serving REST API <https://www.tensorflow.org/serving/api_rest>`_.

-If your SavedModel includes the right ``signature_def``s, you can also make Classify or Regress requests:
+If your SavedModel includes the right ``signature_def``, you can also make Classify or Regress requests:

 .. code:: python